BSc (Hons) (University of Manchester), PhD (University of East Anglia)

 Carl regularly advises organisations, regulators and policymakers on challenging safety and risk issues.
 He is currently the National Professional Advisor for Patient Safety at England's health and care regulator, the Care Quality Commission (CQC).
 Previously, his work led to a Parliamentary inquiry and subsequent establishment of the first national, learning-focused safety investigation body for healthcare in England, the Healthcare Safety Investigation Branch (HSIB).
 He has acted as Specialist Advisor and been called as an expert witness to Parliamentary Select Committee inquiries on these issues and the associated legislation.

-Carl is Professor of Organisational Behaviour and Psychology in the Centre for Health Innovation, Leadership and Learning at Nottingham University Business School.
+Carl is Professor of Organisational Behaviour and Psychology at Nottingham University Business School.
 He is also Professor II in the SHARE Centre for Resilience in Healthcare at University of Stavanger, Norway; Visiting Professor of Human Factors and Digital Safety at Halmstad University, Sweden; a Fellow of the British Psychological Society; and a Fellow of the Academy of Social Sciences.

 Previously he has been a Health Foundation Improvement Science Fellow, Special Advisor at the NHS National Patient Safety Agency, Associate Director of Research and Evaluation at the Healthcare Safety Investigation Branch and an ESRC Postdoctoral Fellow.
 He has held research appointments at Imperial College London, London School of Economics, University of Oxford and University of Leicester.
 He has also been an academic visitor at Stanford University, University of California San Francisco, Australian National University and Cranfield University.

 Carl is module convenor of the following module(s):